 For those choosing to visit a Muslim country or holidaying in Dubai for the first time, you might be a little bit worried about all the alcohol laws and how it might effect your holiday.
 Even if you’re thinking of moving to Dubai or recently moved!
 You might have questions like, is alcohol available in Dubai?
 Do supermarkets sell alcohol?
-I’ll give you all the information you need about the Dubai alcohol laws!
+I’ll give you all the information you need about the Dubai alcohol laws in 2022!

 Make sure to check out my other Dubai articles when you’ve finished this one!

 The Dubai Dresscode: How to dress as a tourist when visiting Dubai

 17 amazing hotels with view of the Burj Khalifa for your stay!

 Restaurants with a view of the Burj Khalifa for that unforgettable evening